Frank Litvack M.D., FACC

 Karimah Es Sabar

-Ms. Es Sabar joined the Company’s Board in July 2021 and is a member of the Nominating and Corporate Governance Committee.
+Ms. Es Sabar joined the Company’s Board in July 2021 and is a member of the Audit Committee and Nominating and Corporate Governance Committees.
 Since 2016 she has been the CEO and General Partner at Quark Venture LP, a venture capital investment firm, leading their global health sciences enterprise.
 Prior to Quark Venture, Ms. Es Sabar was President and CEO at the Centre for Drug Research and Development (CDRD), Canada’s national drug development and commercialization center, responsible for developing and executing on the overall strategic direction.
 Ms. Es Sabar has held senior management positions with multinational pharmaceutical companies, most notably as Director International Division, and later Global Head Marketing and Business Development at Pasteur Merieux Connaught (Sanofi Pasteur) based in Toronto.
 She holds degrees in Neurochemistry from the Institute of Psychiatry, University of London, in Biochemistry and Chemistry from the University of Salford Manchester, and an Executive Certificate in Management and Leadership from the MIT Sloan School of Management.
 Ms. Es Sabar is also the Chair of the Health Biosciences Economic Strategy Table (Government of Canada).